History

 University of Texas at Austin

-in an attempt to gain access to more disk space than the 1 MB currently
+initially in just an attempt to gain access to more disk space than the 1

-In the following years, four more people joined, and several others are
+In the following years, four more people joined, and several others were

-Our members have created several interesting pieces of software, including
+Our members created several interesting pieces of software, including

 - Ytalk - a more-than-two-user talk program.